 As a component part of this service, Supported Employment-Small Group service providers shall support individuals in identifying and pursuing opportunities that will move them into individualized integrated employment or self-employment.
-A one-time incentive payment for full transition of a person from Supported Employment-Small Group services to individualized integrated employment or self-employment shall be paid to the Supported Employment-Small Group provider upon successful transition (defined as successfully completing at least four weeks in the individualized integrated employment or self-employment situation) out of Supported Employment-Small Group services to individualized integrated employment or self-employment.
+A one-time incentive payment for full transition of a person from Supported Employment-Small Group services to individualized integrated employment or self-employment shall be paid to the Supported Employment-Small Group provider upon successful transition (defined as successfully completing at least four weeks in the individualized integrated employment or self-employment or self-employment situation) out of Supported Employment-Small Group services to individualized integrated employment or self-employment or self-employment situation) out of supported Employment-Small Group services to individualized integrated employment or self-employment or self-employment situation) out of supported Employment-Small Group services to individualized integrated employment.